dusktrades/ftx-cli/docs/topics/trading/order-sizing.md

 Order(s) will be placed with total size relative to a dynamic size, according to the current account state.

-Hooks are recalculated before each individual order if the order is timed so that live data does not become stale.

 | Choice     | Aliases | Description                                                                                                                       |
 | ---------- | ------- | --------------------------------------------------------------------------------------------------------------------------------- |
 | `default`  | `d`     | **Spot:** available wallet balance (without borrowing).<br>**Futures:** available collateral (not used by open orders/positions). |